isomerpages/pa-cdcvouchers-v2/_merchants/Get Started.md

 ## Register Interest Online Form

-**Step 1**: If you do not have the CDC details of your stall, enter the postal code of your stall using <a href="https://www.pa.gov.sg/our-network/community-development-councils" target="_blank">CDC's district locator</a> to find out.
+**Step 1**: If you do not have the CDC details of your stall, enter the postal code of your stall using <a href="https://www.pa.gov.sg/our-network/community-development-councils" target="_blank">the district locator</a> to find out.

 **Step 2**: Click on the relevant CDC logo below and fill in the online form.
 Our Ambassadors will get in touch with you after you have submitted the form.